prestonharberts/fedora-40-configuration/docs/virt-manager.md

 sudo dnf install virt-manager -y
 ```

-Add a virtual machine for tiny11 with half the available RAM and CPU cores allowed to the machine.
+When adding a virtual machine, allocate half of the current machine's the available RAM and CPU cores to the virtual machine.